-School membership, including tuition and books, ranges from $940 for one child (grade K-1) in the school to $1840 for two children in grades 2-7.
-A family membership for those with no children in the school is $150.
+This year, due to the pandemic, we have abbreviated our calendar to focus on holiday celebrations and social action.
+School membership, which also includes community membership benefits, is $425 (early bird) and $525 after September 1st.
+A family membership for those with no children in the school is $175.
 Community membership for a single individual is $95.
 Please see Membership for more information.

 The minimal expectation for parents is to provide refreshments for two Sunday-morning programs, to help clean up the classrooms on those days, and to serve on one holiday committee (generally setting up and cleaning up food).
 Heading up a committee or serving as an officer for at least two years is encouraged, as we are a community-run organization: everything we are, and our continuing operation, is a result of the efforts of past and present Peretz members.